 Each year on March 30, we celebrate National Doctors’ Day.
 We give thanks to the physicians who have impacted and improved our health and our lives.
 With COVID-19 affecting the world, healthcare workers are pulling long hours in risky health environments.
 We are more than thankful to them for their bravery and sacrifice.
 Our physicians are working to ensure that as many lives as possible be saved in the wake of the constant growth of case numbers.

-To celebrate National Doctors’ Day, we are examining the clothing physicians wear each day, which creates the image of healthcare professionals we expect to see.
-When you think of a doctor, you might imagine someone in scrubs, a long white lab coat, or perhaps even more formal workwear.
+To celebrate National Doctors’ Day, we want to examine what a doctor wears daily.
+Clothing can say so much about a professional and what doctors wear creates the image of healthcare professionals we expect to see.
+When you think of a doctor, you probably imagine someone in scrubs, a long white lab coat, or perhaps more formal workwear.
 The reasons doctors dress as they do may be related to their activities for the day or the position they hold.
 Below we outline the everyday apparel of doctors and the history behind them.

 The history of this garment dates back over a century.
 Before this, the coats were an entirely different color.
 In the 1800s, physicians wore black for the sake of formality.
 This color was also selected to pay tribute to the dead.
 Less modernized medicine meant those who saw the doctor were not likely to live much longer.